DoTheEvo/selfhosted-apps-docker/syncthing/readme.md

 * [Official](https://syncthing.net/)
 * [Github](https://github.com/syncthing/syncthing)

-Simple and elegant solution for Synchronizing folders and nothing else.<br>
+Simple and elegant solution for Synchronizing folders.<br>
-Clients are installed on the devices, and then added to the syncthing server.
+Clients are installed on devices, and paired with the Syncthing server.
+There are Windows, MacOs, Linux, Android clients, and 3rd party Möbius Sync for iOS.

 Written in Go.